BlackRock goes against BP board in climate resolution vote

 "We prefer the annual 'say on climate' advisory vote offered by management as a mechanism for shareholders to give feedback on the company’s climate strategy," it said.

-At Norway’s Equinor, the asset manager backed two shareholder proposals, against the advice of management, one calling for the company to set short-, medium- and long-term targets for greenhouse gas emissions, and one to report on climate and nature risk.
+At Norway's Equinor (EQNR.OL), the asset manager backed two shareholder proposals, against the advice of management, one calling for the company to set short-, medium- and long-term targets for greenhouse gas emissions, and one to report on climate and nature risk.

 With regard to the targets, BlackRock said it backed the resolution in the hope that it would further speed up the company's progress on climate risk management.